 Yes, men can manipulate the various components of matter so as to impose a forced fusion, but such is unnatural and unstable.
 In time, nature will inevitably correct itself.
 The cute little kitten and the dog pictured here look precious together, but they were never intended to be mates.
 Indeed, nature will not allow feline-canine cross-breeding.
 They just don’t “mix.”
 Men were never intended to mate with other men, nor women with women.
 It is “against nature” (Romans 1:26).
 Man’s “suitable companion,” by divine design, is woman.
 Some people seek to “fool Mother Nature,” but their efforts are as contrary to God’s will as a dog mating with a cat.

 Some things were just never intended to be.
 Although cats and dogs may well have close association, and may even evidence affection for one another on occasion, yet there is a depth of intimacy and oneness that is beyond their ability to experience.
 A cat and dog may associate, but they can never assimilate.
 This is also true for other vital relationships in life.
 We will move now to the verse where the apostle Paul wrote to the saints in Corinth, “Be ye not unequally yoked together with unbelievers: for what fellowship hath righteousness with unrighteousness?
 And what communion hath light with darkness?”
-(2 Cor.
-6:14, KJV).
+(2 Corinthians 6:14, KJV).

 The above passage has generated much discussion, as one might imagine.
 One question that frequently arises is: Does the teaching of Paul have application to marriage?
 Specifically: may a believer marry an unbeliever?
 May a Christian marry one who is not (i.e., a Jew, a Buddhist, an atheist, etc.)?
 Does God recognize such unions as legitimate marriages?
 Does He forbid them altogether?
 If such persons marry, are these unions sinful in the sight of God?
-Must they terminate these unions to again be in fellowship with the Father?
+Must they terminate these ‘unequally yoked’ unions to again be in fellowship with the Father?
 These are serious questions, the answers to which will obviously impact the lives of countless men, women and children (Christian and non-Christian).
 It thus behooves us to engage in some careful and prayerful reflection.

-A rather conservative minister of the gospel from the great state of Georgia, whose paternal ancestors were leading figures in our own Restoration Movement faith-heritage, sent me the following email a few weeks back:
+A rather conservative minister of the gospel from the great state of Georgia, whose paternal ancestors were leading figures in my own Restoration Movement faith-heritage, sent me the following email a few weeks back: